Everything You Need to Know About Sugar Processing Enzymes

 Xylanase

 Xylanases are enzymes capable of breaking down xylan, a complex polysaccharide found in plant cell walls.
-These enzymes assist in the extraction of sugars from hemicellulosic materials, improving sugar yield in bioethanol production.
+These enzymes help extract sugars from plant materials, increasing the amount of sugar used to make bioethanol.
+This makes the process more efficient and productive.

 Pectinases

 Pectin, a component of plant cell walls, is broken down by an enzyme group called pectinases.
-Pectinases are employed in the production of sugar to improve fruit juice extraction, particularly for producing fruit syrups and concentrates.
+Pectinase enzymes help in sugar production by making it easier to extract juice from fruits.
+They are especially useful for making fruit syrups and concentrates.

 Cellulases